Harry A. Sieben

-Harry A. "Tex" Sieben Jr. (born November 24, 1943) is an American politician who served as Speaker of the Minnesota House of Representatives and retired as a two-star Major General and Adjutant General of the Minnesota National Guard, the senior most position in and commander of the Minnesota National Guard.
+Harry A. "Tex" Sieben, Jr. (born November 24, 1943) was an American politician and general who served in senior positions in the Legislature and National Guard of the state of Minnesota.

+Sieben served fourteen years in the House, including four years as the Speaker.

+Sieben's military career spanned 35 years of active, reserve, and National Guard duty, culminating with a period of service as acting Adjutant General, the highest-ranking officer, of the Minnesota National Guard.
+Sieben retired as a two-star, major general.

 Early life and education

+Sieben was born in Hastings, Minnesota to a family active in both government and military service.
+Sieben's grandfather and great-grandfather served as mayor of Hastings, while his uncle, James Sieben, served in the military during World War II and the Korean War, and retired as a lieutenant general and Adjutant General of the Minnesota National Guard, a position held in 1975-1988.

-Sieben was born in Hastings, Minnesota, and attended Hastings High School.
-He earned his B.A. in business administration from Winona State College (now Winona State University) in 1965, and Juris Doctor from the University of Minnesota Law School in 1968.
+Sieben attended Hastings High School and later earned his B.A. from Winona State College (now Winona State University) in 1965.
+Sieben entered the University of Minnesota Law School, and in 1968, earned his Juris Doctor.

 Legislative career

-Sieben was first elected to the Minnesota House in 1970, after beating a 16-year incumbent.
-Sieben's legislative career spanned seven legislative sessions over 14 years, including a four-year period as Speaker of the House (1981-1985) and culminating with elevation to Majority Leader (1984-1985).
+Sieben was first elected to the Minnesota House in 1970 by beating a 16-year incumbent.
+Sieben's legislative career spanned seven legislative sessions over 14 years, including four years as Speaker of the House (1981-1985) and a brief period as Majority Leader (1984-1985).

-During his tenure, Sieben represented portions of Dakota and Washington counties (1973-1985), and briefly a portion of Goodhue county (1971-1972).
+During his tenure, Sieben represented portions of Dakota and Washington counties (1973-1985), and briefly, a portion of Goodhue county (1971-1972).
 At various points, Sieben served on committees related to Rules and Legislative Administration, Taxes (Chair), and Government Operations (Chair), amongst others.

-Sieben initially was a member of the Liberal Caucus in the officially non-partisan legislature, and later joined the Minnesota Democratic–Farmer–Labor Party when political parties were recognized in the legislature in 1975.
+Sieben initially was a member of the Liberal Caucus in the officially non-partisan legislature, and served as a Democrat when political parties were recognized in the legislature in 1975.